ankane/searchkick/README.md

 ### Client

-Searchkick is built on top of the [elasticsearch](https://github.com/elastic/elasticsearch-ruby) gem.
-To access the client directly, use:
+To access the `Elasticsearch::Client` or `OpenSearch::Client` directly, use:

 ```ruby
 Searchkick.client